 The student is responsible for maintaining their own clinical records necessary for the documentation of clinical time, experience (procedures), competencies and repeat records.
-All DataArc documents are due by 8:00 am on the Monday after the scheduled rotation ends.
+All DataArc documents are due at 8:00 am on the first class day after the scheduled rotation ends.
 The following documentation must be provided by the scheduled time: